 When we set out to make a new color scheme, we first identified some universal principles.
-We wanted a palette that:
+We wanted a color palette that:

-Connects to an established color palette.
+2. Connects to an established color palette.
 For Observable 10, we wanted to express the creativity and connection embodied in our products and, by extension, our brand identity.

-Supports differentiation among the colors even in small or thin marks.
+3. Supports differentiation among the colors even in small or thin marks.
 Big, adjacent blocks of color are easy to distinguish; it is important that two small dots on the opposite sides of a scatter plot would read clearly, too.

-Uses colors that easily map into common names like “blue” and “orange.”
+5. Uses colors that easily map into common names like “blue” and “orange.”
 Conversations around data displays work better when there is clear shared terminology instead of questions like, “Are you talking about the blue-green dot or the green-blue one?”

 As with any creative endeavor, the path to the Observable 10 was one of iteration.
 There was also more than a little trial and error!